 The Sam and Rose Stein Institute for Research on Aging (SIRA) is an ORU committed to advancing lifelong health and independence through research, education, and patient care.
-Established in 1983, the unit consists of sixtyeight researchers representing eleven different departments ranging from bioengineering to family and preventive medicine and from neurosciences to psychiatry.
+Established in 1983, the unit consists of eighty researchers representing eleven different departments ranging from bioengineering to family and preventive medicine and from neurosciences to psychiatry.
 This wide diversity fosters an interdisciplinary approach to solving the problems posed by diseases that increase with age.
-A majority of the total budget is allocated to research expenditures.
-SIRA also sponsors "Start-up Grants" to junior-level scientists in order to allow them to lay a foundation of data necessary to compete for national funding and help with career development.
+SIRA sponsors "Faculty Start-up Grants" to junior-level scientists in order to allow them to lay a foundation of data necessary to compete for national funding and help with career development.
 In addition, the institute is active in recruiting young students to the field of aging through the "Student Investigator Grant Program."
-Undergraduate and medical students, who have expressed an interest in age-related research, are teamed with established senior scientists to pursue a project.
-Healthwise, the free monthly newsletter, informs community members of the latest research discoveries and upcoming events sponsored by SIRA and UCSD.
-Coupled with the newsletter, a free monthly public lecture series presented by SIRA faculty is also used to inform the public.
+Undergraduate and medical students, who have expressed an interest in age-related research, are teamed with established senior scientists to pursue a research project.
+SIRA has recently instituted a two-year Geriatric Training Fellowship Program for physicians interested in geriatric research and wish to expand their skills.